sav-che/TL-2/Authors/Wercklé, Karl {std. Wercklé}.md

-> [!cite] BHL link: this entry starts at [page 190](https://www.biodiversitylibrary.org/item/103250#page/250/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 190](https://www.biodiversitylibrary.org/page/33066530) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wercklé, Karl (1860-1924), French (Lorraine)-born botanist and horticulturist of Alsatian descent and German culture; went to the United States; horticulturist with J.L.
-Childs, Long Island; travelled in Costa Rica 1897-1898; with Siebrecht and Wadley in New York and New Rochelle 1898-1902; in Costa Rica working mainly as a private horticulturist 1902-1924. (*Wercklé*).
+Childs, Long Island; travelled in Costa Rica 1897-1898; with Siebrecht and Wadley in New York and New Rochelle 1898-1902; in Costa Rica working mainly as a private horticulturist 1902-1924.
+**Abbreviated name**: *Wercklé*

 #### Herbarium and types